Moxtra/moxtra-sample-hubot/README.md

 This is a sample of a [Hubot][hubot-link] using [Moxtra's Adapter][MoxAdapter].

-moxtra-sample-hubot is a chat bot built on the [Hubot][hubot] framework.
+Moxtra-sample-hubot is a chat bot built with [Hubot][hubot] framework.
 It also uses [Moxtra's adapter][MoxAdapter] to connect your Hubot to your [Moxtra's account][moxtra].